Blue Cash Preferred® vs. Chase Freedom Unlimited®

 • Dispute resolution

-• 24/7 access to customer service specialist
+• 24/7 access to a customer service specialist

 • Embedded chip technology